oscarotero/jsr-pub/README.md

 - The package is not longer compatible with the file system.
 For example, you cannot use a local version of this package for debuging purposes, because the paths of the modules are different.
-- You don't know the format of the file you're really importing.
+- You don't know the real format of the file you're importing.
 This is specially critical for the
   [new import attributes](https://github.com/tc39/proposal-import-attributes)
   standard that allows to import different types of modules like JSON, CSS etc.
 - This is not compatible with web standards and makes more difficult to switch to HTTP imports in the future.
+It makes harder to create modules that work on Deno and browsers.
 - It's an antipattern that even Node (which originally started this trend) [now recommends to avoid](https://nodejs.org/api/packages.html#extensions-in-subpaths):